1fish2/BBQTimer/README.md

   dragging the number widget.
 Or tap the number then type in a new number.

 ## How to Use Android Lock Screen Widgets
-* This feature requires Android 4.2 Jelly Bean or later.
+* This feature requires Android 4.2 Jelly Bean through Android 4.4 KitKat.
 * On Android 4.4 KitKat, you must turn on Settings > Security > Enable Widgets to enable this feature.
 * For step-by-step instructions, see [Getting started with lock screen widgets on Android Jelly